hslatman/outlook-fraudehelpdesk-reporter/README.md

 * ~~Cleaner (de)installation process if possible~~
 * Add a post-build event that combines the setup.exe and .msi installer. (i.e. IExpress)
 * Better localization, using resource files
+* Post build event for signing the installer project (and possible combined setup file)
 * Clearer code documentation
 * Refactoring